ucdmkt/chicago_taxi_pipeline_kfp/templates/chicago_taxi/README.md

 5. Make sure integration tests passes (not implemented yet).
 6. Compile and run the pipeline in a Kubeflow for experimentation.

+## Outstanding development items

+*  Not all pipeline-level parameters work.
+Need to figured out delayed evaluation of parameters passed to component at runtime (such as `training_steps`).
+*  `taxi_util.py` should be a part of child image, and Trainer and Transform component should be able to retrieve it from within the container..
+   * Going to be address in the alternative approach.
+*  Bazel and Cloud Build config is not implemented.
+*  Integration test is not implemented.
+*  Unit test is only a skeleton.
+*  Companion notebook.